donlockhart/Course3Final/README.md

 * The name of the activity being performed
 * Averages of all variable with std() and mean() in their name

-See the CodeBook.md for full details on the contents of the dataset.
+See the CodeBook.md for full details on the contents of the tidy dataset.

 Files Included in Repository
 ----------------------------